Dental Tips to Aging Healthfully

 Beneath the white outer enamel is a yellowish layer of dentin.
-When enamel thins over time as a result of aging, the yellow coloration of the dentin begins to show through resulting in yellower, older-looking teeth.
+When enamel thins over time due to aging, the yellow coloration of the dentin begins to show through, resulting in yellower, older-looking teeth.
 If you want to retain young-looking teeth, avoid pigments, such as those found in tannins, and avoid substances that can erode your enamel.

 Another big no-no is tobacco and alcohol.
 Both of these substances have staining potential as well as cause other adverse oral health effects.

 Over time, many adults develop xerostomia, which results in the salivary glands becoming less active.